CONTACTS

-We are here to answer all of your questions!
+We are here to answer them all

-Malaysia can be entered with an international passport valid for a minimum of 6 months on the date of entry into the country.
+Malaysia can be entered with an international passport, valid for a minimum of 6 months on the date of entry into the country.
 Bulgarian citizens do not need visas if the visit is less than 90 days.
 An MDAC form must be completed prior to arrival.

 The Malaysia Digital Arrival Card (MDAC) is a new online form introduced as part of Malaysia’s Visa Liberalization Plan.
-Effective 1 January 2024, all passengers are required to present their MDAC card 3 days before arriving in Malaysia, except: those transiting through Singapore; permanent residents of Malaysia; Malaysian Automated Clearance System (MACS) holders; holders of diplomatic and official passports.
+Effective 1 January 2024, all passengers are required to apply for their MDAC card 3 days before arriving in Malaysia, except: those transiting through Singapore; permanent residents of Malaysia; Malaysian Automated Clearance System (MACS) holders; holders of diplomatic and official passports.

 Click here to apply for MDAC.